kevinsogo/compgen/README.md

 - Do something about the fact that Python's `random` module makes no guarantees of reproducibility across implementations and platforms; see [this](https://stackoverflow.com/questions/8786084/reproducibility-of-python-pseudo-random-numbers-across-systems-and-versions).
 - Give a better name than "compgen".
 We can still rename this package while it's early.
+- Ensure that multiple instances of the scripts can be run simultaneously, at least the common ones.

 **Others**